KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/fundamentals/typeAndEquality/howIsItPerformed.md

+---
+layout: default
-## How JS Performs Type Conversion
+title: How JS Performs Type Conversion
+---

 ### Implicit Type Conversion in JavaScript
 Similar to Java, JavaScript provides a set of global wrapper objects that the interpreter uses to attempt type conversion behind the scenes.